Unraid vs. TrueNAS: Side-by-Side Comparison

 Before we get started comparing Unraid vs. TrueNAS, I want to be clear that both of these options are great and you’ll most likely be happy with either.
 However, there are fairly significant differences which we’ll take a look at below.

-Unraid is a proprietary-based network-attached storage operating system.
-Unraid allows you to create, manage, and delete shared folders, run different applications, and even create and run Docker containers if you’d like.
-Unraid gives you the ability to create virtual machines as well, though it’s not a traditional hypervisor.
+Unraid is a network-attached storage operating system.
+Unraid lets you create, manage, and delete shared folders, and run applications (even create and run Docker containers).
+Unraid isn’t a traditional hypervisor, but it gives you the ability to create virtual machines if needed.

-The biggest benefit of Unraid is that it’s incredibly user-friendly.
-From my experience, most NAS operating systems are fairly confusing when you first set them up, however, Unraid makes sense, meaning that you’ll get accustomed to it quickly.
-Please keep in mind that Unraid is not free, so you’ll have to purchase a license based on the number of hard drives you intend on using.
+Unraid is incredibly user-friendly in my opinion.
+From my experience, a lot of NAS operating systems are confusing when you first set them up, but Unraid makes sense, meaning that you’ll get used to it quickly.
+Please keep in mind that Unraid is not free, so you must purchase a license based on the number of hard drives you intend to use.

-TrueNAS is an operating system developed on the OpenZFS file system.
-What makes TrueNAS different is the fact that there are actually two different versions: TrueNAS Core and TrueNAS Scale.
-TrueNAS Core has been around since 2005 (formerly known as FreeNAS) and is built on FreeBSD.
-TrueNAS Scale was released in 2022 and is built on Debian-Linux.
-They’re both similar and different at the same time (if that makes sense), so I urge you to read about their differences if you decide to use TrueNAS.
+TrueNAS is an operating system based on the OpenZFS file system.
+There are actually two different versions of TrueNAS: TrueNAS Core and TrueNAS Scale.
+TrueNAS Core has been available since 2005 (formerly known as FreeNAS) and is based on FreeBSD.
+TrueNAS Scale was released in 2022 and is based on Debian-Linux.
+They’re both similar, but different at the same time, so I urge you to learn about their differences if you decide to use TrueNAS.

-Regardless of which version you use (TrueNAS Core or Scale), TrueNAS is free and open-source, unlike Unraid.
+Regardless of which version you use, TrueNAS is open-source and free, unlike Unraid.

 Unraid vs. TrueNAS: Key Feature Differences